pequenobonsai/url_shortner/PROJECT.md

 - Acceptance tests, browser tests, etc
 - The current implementation of the event broker is fragile, no retries, deadletters, semantics for dealing with errors, a bit confusing, could be way better
     - The consumer part of it could use some love and more thought, it was an idea that I wanted to "feel" and this miniapp was the victim haha
+- Improve the KGS (key generation "service")
+    - It's missing A LOT of coverage through test cases, but tested the behaviour manually through load testing to see if it would refill
+- Load test could use ecto sandbox instead of the default dev database

 ## Small ones